hning86/articles/AmlVersionControl.md

 ![Run History button](https://github.com/hning86/articles/blob/master/imgs/RunHistory.PNG)

 You can then open the a snapshot in Locked mode by clicking on the name of the experiment at the time the experiment was submitted for run and snapshot was taken.
 Notice that only the first item in the list, which represents the current experiment, is in Editable state.
-Also notice that each snapshot can be in various Status as well, including Finished, Finished (Partial run), Failed, Failed (Partial run), or Draft.
+Also notice that each snapshot can be in various Status as well, including Finished (Partial run), Failed, Failed (Partial run), or Draft.

 ![RUN HISTORY list](https://github.com/hning86/articles/blob/master/imgs/RunHistoryList.PNG)